implementation selection

 The key vendor factors identifying the differences between an implementation and an installation are the following:

-1. Lack of training and education to the company (typically a part of the process)
+1. Lack of training and education to the company (typically a part of the change management process)

 2. Lack of in-house expertise (related to a knowledge transfer strategy)